-Five Stones by Twardzik-Ching Chor Leng was one of the first art installations that I read about this year.
+Five Stones by Twardzik-Ching Chor Leng was the first Light to Night Festival 2020 art installation that I read about.
 To be honest, it didn’t particularly capture my attention.
 I thought it was the usual celebrate-SG-heritage thing.

 6. Concrete Collage

 (I have to highlight that the projection spot for Concrete Collage i.e. the NGS wall facing the Arts House, is always a pain to view and photograph.
-I do wish the organisers switch off that glaring street lamp right before it; or at least dim it)
+I do wish the organisers switch off that glaring street lamp right in front of it; or at least dim the light)

 5. Optical Maze

 Given the expanse of the Padang, Optical Maze by OTTOTTO didn’t look too impressive from afar.
 Like Five Stones, however, it’s quite a different business when you’re next to it.
 Or better yet, within it.